 Having escaped the Antwerp hitmen, Mills accompanies Birkin to the Hotel ‘Don’t Move’ and silently leaves him.
 After a chat with the receptionist, reminiscent of Garcian’s chat with Edo Macallister in the Smile chapter, Birkin is told that a meeting with Blackburn was arranged for him on the top floor, and realizes the entire place is probably owned by him.

 While terrified, Birkin decides to go through with the meeting, as it is apparently essential for the plan him and Dan have concocted to ultimately kill Blackburn.

 Once he steps into the top floor room, Birkin is instead faced by Samayoru, who once again demands to be killed by him.
 Birkin informs him that as many times as he kills him, he just won’t be able to ‘erase’ him, making the whole exercise pointless.
 He does, however, comply with the order.

 Birkin monologues about two of his contractors, Phillip and Roswell, who have taken advantage of him in the past by cutting or delaying his pay.
 They work for the local mafia boss Mario Castiglione, whose relationship with Curtis Blackburn’s syndicate is growing more and more tense by the day.
 That is to say that eventually, one will have to kill the other in order to take control of the Seattle underworld.

-His narration is interrupted by the Frontman, informing him that a guest has arrived to meet him.
+His narration is interrupted by the Receptionist, informing him that a guest has arrived to meet him.